 Manual Laborers

 Manual laborers, such as construction workers, painters, or decorators, are also more likely to develop shoulder bursitis.
 Heavy lifting and frequent overarm work, such as painting ceilings, can cause strain and pressure on your shoulder.
+It is also worth noting that “weekend warriors” that try to get a lot of their own home projects done are also at a higher risk.

 Seniors

-Older people are at greater risk of falling, which is another common cause of shoulder bursitis.
-Falling can cause shoulder impact or place our arm in an awkward position.
+Older people are at greater risk of falling and developing injuries due to repetitive microtrauma over the years, which are both a common cause of shoulder bursitis.
+Falling often results in direct impact to the shoulder or places the arm in an awkward and painful position.
 Such an injury can lead to bursitis, as well as shoulder tendonitis.
-Since the majority of falls happen in the bathroom, practicing good bathroom safety is crucial to preventing injury.

 Seniors are also at risk of an injury because of weak muscles and joints.
 To remedy this, begin a safe, low-impact exercise program, such as chair exercise.